 10. Clean your grill

-If you like to grill – but hate the clean-up process – use beeswax.
+If you like to grill – but dislike the clean-up process – use beeswax.
 Make sure it’s warm, but then you can apply it to your grilling rack before use.
 It will prevent the buildup of food residue, but remember not to use beeswax while the grill is hot – it can flash up on you.

 11. Loosen rusted nuts and lubricate screws